causant/exercise-sessions/README.md

 ### Implementation

-Try to use a functional approach to the solution, with a strong preference towards immutability and composability.
+Try to stick to a [functional](http://en.wikipedia.org/wiki/Functional_programming) approach when implementing the solution, with a strong preference towards immutability and composability.

-For instance, use `map`, `reduce` and `partition` cosntructs and prefer immutable data structures.
+For instance prefer `map`, `reduce` and `partition` constructs against flow constrol construct like `for` and `while`,  and use immutable data structures as much as possible (i.e. create new collections instead of modifying existing ones).

-If your language of choice is Java, a good choice is [Guava's Immutable Collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained).
+If your language of choice is Java, a good immutable collection library is [Guava's Immutable Collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained).

 ### Submission guidelines